Physics-50/Module-3/docs/week1.md

 --------------

+You should have received new Google Doc and Google Sheets notebooks through Google classroom.
+Please make use of the new notebooks for this module.

 In this module you will be studying a light interference effect called <strong>diffraction</strong>.
 This phenomenon will allow you to measure the wavelength of visible light ($$400\text{ nm} \lesssim \lambda \lesssim 750\text{ nm}$$, where $$1\text{ nm} = 10^{-9}\text{ m}$$).

 ## Background Theory